pipersjames/T3A1/README.md

 #### Q11	Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language
 ---
 Objects are a collection of key-value pairs.
+Keys are always strings but the values can be any datatype in the JavaScript programming language allowing us to modify what is set in those keys by using methods related to the specific data type.
 To access different values of the properties we can either use dot notation e.g. ```object.key``` or bracket notation ```object['key']```.
 Both point to value that relates to the key but it cirmcustances where special characters or spaces are in the key value you will have to use bracket notation.
-Objects can be modified using a variety of different methods examples below.
+Examples of Object modification is as below.

 ```
 let car = {